 Where do I get a UPC code?

-After contacting Jet.com support, talking to multiple merchants, and GS1 support (firstname.lastname@example.org, 800.662.0701 x250), we concluded that any place selling UPC other than GS1 is just a reseller of numbers, and it will not list your name as the manufacturer.
-Many places online sell cheap UPC codes, but this can be hit or miss, and you most likely will end-up buying invalid codes or codes used by other merchants.
-There are many complaints about that online, and on the BBB website.
+After contacting support of several marketplaces, talking to multiple merchants, and GS1 support (firstname.lastname@example.org and 937.435.3870), we concluded that any place selling UPC other than GS1 is just a reseller of numbers, and it will not list your name as the manufacturer.
+Many places online sell cheap UPC codes, but this can be hit or miss, and you most likely will end up buying invalid codes or codes used by other merchants.
+There are many complaints about that online and on the BBB website.

-For example, we have a client who purchased UPC codes from speedybarcodes.com, and none of them are working with Jet.
-However, we have multiple clients who use UPCs from speedybarcodes.com and they have no issue with using them on places like Amazon and Jet – it is truly hit or miss.
+For example, we have a client who purchased UPC codes from speedybarcodes.com, and none of them are working with Walmart.
+However, we have multiple clients who use UPCs from speedybarcodes.com, and they have no issue with using them on places like Amazon and Walmart – it is truly hit or miss.

 Major retail stores and online marketplaces require you to purchase through GS1.

 |NDC/NHTIC Company Prefix

 There are two ways you can get UPC codes the correct way: